The Bankrate promise

 It’s far from a conventional loan, but can be an opportunity for both homebuyers struggling to obtain a mortgage and sellers in distress.

 How do wraparound mortgages work?

-After the terms are in place, the seller might either transfer the home’s title to the buyer right away, or transfer the title once the loan is repaid.
+After the terms are in place and a promissory note signed to seal the deal, the seller might either transfer the home’s title to the buyer right away or transfer the title once the loan is repaid.
 Once the title is transferred, the buyer is considered the owner of the property.

 Risks of a wraparound mortgage

+- Unreliable buyers.
+You need to believe that the buyer will make their required payments on time and in full.
+After all, you’re still on the hook for your monthly payment, even if the buyer stops paying.
 “This means you either need to come out of pocket or miss payments, which can hurt your credit score,” says Schandelson.
 “You might also need to take legal action against the buyer for not paying, which can be costly.”